Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Cần ThơBáo Cần Thơ11/11/2025

-Straw is no longer wasted
+Straw is no longer wasted.

 Demonstration of the application of machinery and technology in collecting and processing straw in the fields at Tien Thuan Agricultural and Service Cooperative.

-Spread and replicate the model
+Disseminate and replicate the model.

-Farmers participating in the festival from many communes and wards in the city witnessed the operation of machines and technologies in straw processing and directly exchanged with experts.
-At the same time, they visited models of growing straw mushrooms indoors and outdoors, as well as using straw substrates to produce organic fertilizers.
-Thereby, helping farmers have information and knowledge to optimize the use of straw in accordance with their production conditions, in order to improve the rice value chain and reduce greenhouse gas emissions.
-This is a very important issue to achieve the goals of the Project on sustainable development of one million hectares of high-quality, low-emission rice associated with green growth in the Mekong Delta by 2030 (the Project on one million hectares of rice).
+Farmers participating in the event, from various communes and wards across the city, witnessed firsthand the operation of machinery and technology in straw processing and directly exchanged ideas with experts.
+They also visited practical models of indoor and outdoor straw mushroom cultivation, as well as the use of straw as a substrate for organic fertilizer production.
+This provided farmers with information and knowledge to optimize straw use according to their production conditions, thereby enhancing the rice value chain and reducing greenhouse gas emissions.
+This is crucial for achieving the goals of the Sustainable Development Project for One Million Hectares of High-Quality, Low-Emission Rice in the Mekong Delta by 2030 (the One Million Hectare Rice Project).

-Article and photos: KHANH TRUNG
+Text and photos: KHANH TRUNG

 Source: https://baocantho.com.vn/ung-dung-may-moc-cong-nghe-de-toi-uu-hieu-qua-su-dung-rom-ra-a193809.html